ltrgoddard/thesis/temp.markdown

-penknife with one blade open’; ‘His body was composed of three rams’ heads on a totem pole: 1. his real face; 2. his shoulders and their long face-torso, with nipple eyes and a “these sweets are a bit sour” navel mouth; 3. a dwarf genital face with a long nose.’[^402]
+penknife with one blade open’; ‘His body was composed of three rams’ heads on a totem pole: 1. his real face; 2. his shoulders and their long face-torso, with nipple eyes and a “these sweets are a bit sour” navel mouth; 3. a dwarf genital face with a long nose.’[^401]

-In accordance with the roughly triangular structure identified in this chapter’s introduction, this tendency does not map quite as clearly on to Upward’s work, though Upward himself claims that ‘a certain inhumaneness in the descriptions of the personal appearances of Mr Parkin and McCreath and others in J. to the B. \[*Journey to the Border*\] I caught from Lewis.’[^403] If Oliver is excluded, however, there is a much stronger point of comparison to be found.
+In accordance with the roughly triangular structure identified in this chapter’s introduction, this tendency does not map quite as clearly on to Upward’s work, though Upward himself claims that ‘a certain inhumaneness in the descriptions of the personal appearances of Mr Parkin and McCreath and others in J. to the B. \[*Journey to the Border*\] I caught from Lewis.’[^402] If Oliver is excluded, however, there is a much stronger point of comparison to be found.
 As with Mortmere, Lewis’s stories are fundamentally comic.
 This is made clear in the two explanatory pieces discussed above, in which Lewis attempts to set out a basic theory of comedy—or, more accurately, laughter.
-Lewis contends, in line with his comments on ‘creaking men machines’, that ‘\[t\]he root of the Comic is to be sought in the sensations resulting from the observations of a *thing* behaving like a person.’[^404] As such, his characters are ‘puppets’: ‘I would present these puppets, then, as carefully selected specimens of religious fanaticism.
-With their attendant objects or fetishes they live and have a regular food and vitality. \[…\] Their mechanism is a logical structure and they are nothing but that.’[^405] One of the many definitions of laughter given by Lewis is as a ‘thunderbolt’ accompanying the fleeting recognition of oneself as just such a puppet.[^406]

-The characters of Mortmere appear to conform to Lewis’s model, their interactions determined by a ‘logical structure’ composed of diverse ‘objects and fetishes’.
+Lewis contends, in line with his comments on ‘creaking men machines’, that ‘\[t\]he root of the Comic is to be sought in the sensations resulting from the observations of a *thing* behaving like a person.’[^403] As such, his characters are ‘puppets’: ‘I would present these puppets, then, as carefully selected specimens of religious fanaticism.
+With their attendant objects or fetishes they live and have a regular food and vitality. \[…\] Their mechanism is a logical structure and they are nothing but that.’[^404] One of the many definitions of laughter given by Lewis is as a ‘thunderbolt’ accompanying the fleeting recognition of oneself as just such a puppet.[^405] The characters of Mortmere appear to conform to Lewis’s model, their interactions determined by a ‘logical structure’ composed of diverse ‘objects and fetishes’.
 Upward’s and Isherwood’s world is distinguished from Lewis’s by the tendency, as in a warped detective story, of this logic to be simultaneously overt and subterranean; in other words, for its form to be acknowledged, but for its content to remain mysterious.
 This is pre-eminently the case in ‘The Railway Accident’, where the accident itself (in fact a repeat of a previous crash) is foreshadowed very early on in the story, yet none of the characters have conventionally plausible motives for engineering it and responsibility remains ambiguous at the story’s conclusion.
 Nevertheless, the ‘thunderbolt’ that powers Mortmere is, as in Lewis, the liminal status of the observer, who may at any time realise their complicity in the mad world that they are attempting to describe.
-As Isherwood notes,
+As Isherwood notes, *The Railway Accident*

-> \singlespacing *The Railway Accident\* may \[…\] be regarded as
+> \singlespacing may \[…\] be regarded as satire.
+But it is something
-> satire.
-But it is something more than that; it has an extra-dimension.
+> more than that; it has an extra-dimension.
+It is, so to speak, a
-> It is, so to speak, a satire on satire, a parody of parody.
-Satire
+> satire on satire, a parody of parody.
+Satire requires a norm, a sane
-> requires a norm, a sane observer, a standard of contrast.
-Where can we
+> observer, a standard of contrast.
+Where can we find one here?
+Hearn,
-> find one here?
-Hearn, the ‘I’ of the narrative, is just as crazy as
+> the ‘I’ of the narrative, is just as crazy as the people he describes.
-> the people he describes.
-Indeed, he may be crazier—for we begin to
+> Indeed, he may be crazier—for we begin to suspect that this entire
-> suspect that this entire journey and its sequel may be taking place
-> only in his own imagination.[^407]
+> journey and its sequel may be taking place only in his own
+> imagination.[^406]

-\noindent Or, in Lewis’s more ambiguous definition, ‘\[s\]atire is the great Heaven of Ideas, where you meet the titans of red laughter; it is just below intuition, and life charged with black illusion.’[^408]
+\noindent Or, in Lewis’s more ambiguous definition, ‘\[s\]atire is the great Heaven of Ideas, where you meet the titans of red laughter; it is just below intuition, and life charged with black illusion.’[^407]

 v.
 ‘The *Plant Time Manifold* Transcripts’
 ------------------------------------------